Published on: 13 January 2018 | Last updated: 22 December 2019

 From the Passo Cimabanche to Cortina d’Ampezzo

-Woodland gives way to open montainside.
-Monte Cristallo looms above you, and in front the vista opens up of a chain of mountains.
+Woodland gives way to open mountainside.
+Monte Cristallo looms above you, and in front, the vista opens up of a chain of mountains.

 The cycleway brings you to a junction with the SR48 as it descends from the Passo Tre Croce.
 On the other side of the road is the old train station — now used as the coach/bus station.